Overlay

 In the digital world today, timing is everything.
 And having the right timing requires staying deeply informed about what’s happening around you.
 Since everything is so connected, companies are widening their lenses for what to look for, both inside and outside their own business.

-Esri, a mapping technology company founded in 1969 when the digital landscape didn’t even exist, believes digital mapping is one the best ways to see and leverage connections.
+Esri, a mapping technology company founded in 1969 when the digital landscape didn’t even exist, believes digital mapping is one of the best ways to see and leverage connections.
 And not just in 2D.
 Digital maps are becoming 3D.
 They have story and texture.
 It’s all about relationships, says the CEO: “what’s near what, what’s on top of what, what drives success.”
 This kind of mapping helps businesses stay responsive in shifting times.

 And Esri isn’t alone in this belief.
 Lots of thriving companies today are using maps and spatial analysis to discover digital insights, makes connections, and fuel digital innovation.
 UPS is using spatial analysis to increase efficiency and cost savings.
 Starbucks is using GIS to do site selection with machine learning.
 Shell Oil is also using maps to do analytics.